zachxwalton/spark-seprep/assignments/assignment-4.md

 **Grading Rubric**

+- Descriptive and clear commit message + only 1 commit in your PR (2 pts)
+- No extra junk files in PR + correct contents and syntax of file (2 pts)
-- Contents and syntax of file, commit message, correct branch usage, and pull request creation - 6 points
+- Changes should be done on the assignment branch and not on main + pull request creation (2 pts)
-- Correctly fill out the form - 4 points
+- Correctly fill out the form (4 pts)

 This assignment not only enhances GitHub collaboration skills but also emphasizes effective communication and teamwork.
 If you have questions or need clarification, contact your instructor.
 Good luck and happy collaborating!